-As such, the CMO Council plans to explore the issues, implications and impact of this further through conversations with domain experts; dialogues with large advertisers (technology, communications, travel, hospitality, luxury goods, fashion, financial services, health care, automotive, professional services).
-Some of the top brands participating in the conversation include SAP, Reebok, United Rentals, AIG, Morgan Stanley, Vera Bradley, TUMI and others.
-We will also survey leading marketers as to their concerns in advertising in the digital ecosystem, and the steps they are taking to protect their brands.
+As such, the CMO Council explored the issues, implications and impact of this further through conversations with domain experts; dialogues with large advertisers (technology, communications, travel, hospitality, luxury goods, fashion, financial services, health care, automotive, professional services).
+Some of the top brands that participated in the conversation include SAP, Reebok, United Rentals, AIG, Morgan Stanley, Vera Bradley, TUMI and others.
+We also surveyed leading marketers as to their concerns in advertising in the digital ecosystem, and the steps they are taking to protect their brands.

-Topics to be explored with brand marketing decision makers and customer audiences include:
+Topics explored with brand marketing decision makers and customer audiences include: